PGA - Drive for Show, Putt for Dough?

 drivePct Percentage of times a tee shot comes to rest in the fairway

-driveSG Strokes gained off the tee measures player performance off the tee on all par 4s and par 5s of how much better or worse a player’s drive is than the PGA Tour average
+driveSG Strokes gained off the tee measures player performance off the tee on all par 4s and par 5s of how much better or worse a player’s drive is than the PGA Tour average.
+Values are average strokes gained per round.

 avgPuttsPerRound Average number of total putts per round